oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/complex_ekyc/disclosures.md}}

-The following is how a presentation of the SD-JWT without a Key Binding JWT could look like:
+The following is how a presentation of the SD-JWT could look like:

 <{{examples/complex_ekyc/sd_jwt_presentation.txt}}